juanise/jvjr-docker-env/README.md

 This will install jvjr-docker-env as dependency, and will add a Dockerfile-jvjr functional example, a script jvjr-entrypoint.sh and jvjr-env.json file with env variables from .env file into your project base directory.

- - Dockerfile-jvjr is a functional Dockerfile example to a basic Vue project, you ca use it as is.
+ - Dockerfile-jvjr is a functional Dockerfile example to a basic Vue project, you can use it as is.
- - The script jvjr-docker-env.sh as you can see into Dockerfile-jvjr will be the entrypoint.
+ - The script jvjr-entrypont.sh as you can see into Dockerfile-jvjr will be the entrypoint.
  - The jvjr-env.json file with env variables will be used by jvjr-docker-env library.

 If you change env file and need to regenerate jvjr-env.json: